IObundle/iob-soc/hardware/fpga/colorlight/readme.md

 - Inside board folder, it must have:
   - `Makefile` (the other examples should be easy to follow and understand)
   - `pin_constraints.tcl`: This file defines possible board revisions and pin mapping for each one
+    - If your board has different revisions (check [5A-75E example](5A-75E/pin_constraints.tcl)), you must create a dictionary where:
+      - key -> revision
+      - value -> pin constraints
+    - If not, create an array only with the pin constraints (check [i5 example](i5/pin_constraints.tcl))
   - `verilog/top_system.v`: Top system Verilog source file
   - `doc/`: Folder with documentation about the board/FPGA